stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # 10. Stock Market Analysis <a name="Stock_Market_Analysis"/>
 During times of crisis, the stock market tends to be volatile.
-Many people panic and consider liquidating their 401k and other retirement accounts.
+Many people panic and consider liquidating their 401k and other investment accounts.
 As Data Scientists we have data to evaluate.
 We pulled data from the following:
 - Dow Jones Industrial Average: [[18](https://www.wsj.com/market-data/quotes/index/DJIA/historical-prices)], [[41](https://www.macrotrends.net/1319/dow-jones-100-year-historical-chart)]
 - NASDAQ: [[19](https://www.wsj.com/market-data/quotes/index/COMP/historical-prices)], [[42](https://www.macrotrends.net/1320/nasdaq-historical-chart)]
 - S&P 500: [[20](https://www.wsj.com/market-data/quotes/index/SPX/historical-prices)], [[43](https://www.macrotrends.net/2324/sp-500-historical-chart-data)]

-The figure below provides the daily closing for DJIA, S&P 500, and NASDAQ from 03/20/2000 to 03/20/2020.
+The figure below provides the daily closing values for DJIA, S&P 500, and NASDAQ from 03/20/2000 to 03/20/2020.
 Notice that after the 9/11 attacks in 2001, the market recovered in 61 days (just before Christmas).
-In the 2008 Recession, the market recovered in 532 days (1 year, 5 months).  **In all cases the market recovered**, so take a moment and reflect before you panic and consider liquidating your retirement accounts and investments.
+After the 2008 Recession, the market recovered in 532 days (1 year, 5 months).  **In all cases the market recovered**, so take a moment and reflect before you consider liquidating your retirement accounts and investments.
 Our Matlab analysis can be found [here](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Examples/coronavirus/matlab/Stock_Market_Analysis).

 <p align="center">
 	<img src="matlab/Stock_Market_Analysis/stock_recovery.png" width=600>